-Vitamin C is should be an integral part of our diet.
+Vitamin C should be an elemental part of our diet.

-Since our body doesn’t have the capability to product it, it is important that we get our daily recommended dose.
+Since our body can’t produce it, we must get our daily recommended dose.

-The good news is there are lots of fruits and veggies that easily fill this need.
+The good news is there are lots of fruits and veggies that quickly fill this need.

 The bad news is that we’re so busy that we opt for unhealthy, easy to cook food.